mldangelo/personal-site/src/data/about.md

 - 14 - 17, I played a lot of video games.
 My favorites included Counter Strike Source, Command and Conquer 3, Halo 2, and Age of Empires 3.

-- At 18, In the summer before college, my friends and I started playing <a href="https://en.wikipedia.org/wiki/Quidditch_(sport)">Muggle Quidditch</a>.
+- At 18, In the summer before college, my friends and I started playing [Muggle Quidditch](https://en.wikipedia.org/wiki/Quidditch_(sport)).
 We went on to start over 8 teams in the [International Quidditch Association](https://en.wikipedia.org/wiki/International_Quidditch_Association) including the [Buffalo Quidditch Society](https://www.facebook.com/buffaloquidditch/).
 At our height, we were ranked third in the IQA.
 Although I don't play anymore, you can still see pictures of me holding a broom while wearing a chess camp t-shirt on facebook.

 - At 19, I took my first graduate course and published my first academic paper.

 - At 20, I coauthored a grant to build a satellite and managed a 60+ person team through the end of undergrad.
 You can read more about that [here](https://ubnl.space/glados/).

 You can ask me in person for other stories that I'm afraid to share with the internet.

-<br><br>
-#### I like
+# I like

 - Skiing
 - Sailing and the sea
 - Space